minhvyha/TikGuard/README.md

 As mentioned earlier, we use 4 different APIs to analyze the severity of text in different ways:

  - #### Expert.ai
-	 - expert.ai measures the severity of text based on the frequency count of inappropriate words used in the context, these counts are also categorized as follows:
+	 - Expert.ai measures the severity of text based on the frequency count of inappropriate words used in the context, these counts are also categorized as follows:
-		 - Personal Insult
+		 - Personal Insults
 		 - Racism
 		 - Sexism
 		 - Ableism